SymfonyCasts/api-platform/sfcasts/ep3-custom-data/uuid-identifier.md

-# Uuid as a API Identifier
+# UUID as a API Identifier

 We have a `$uuid` property on `User` and it *is* being set.
 But it's completely *not* part of our API yet.